Last Tuesday, I found a noodle stuck to the ceiling.

 I don’t let my son eat spaghetti on the carpet.
 I’m not a saint.

-Here’s how we manage messy eating:
+How we manage messy eating:

 - Put a plastic mat or an old towel under the high chair.

-- Keep meals with potential for disaster in tile or easy-clean areas.
+- Keep messier meals in easy-clean areas.

 The mess is temporary.
 The skills are forever.